About Richard

 Where and When

-I offer coaching in person in Central Vancouver Island, or via video conferencing.
+I offer coaching in person or via video conferencing.
 I have a home office for sessions in Nanaimo.
 I’m available Monday and Tuesday, from 9 am to 8:00 pm, Pacific Time.

 Stay up-to-date